 If you're stuck, though, use tools like Hubspot’s Blog Topic Generator or Portent’s Title Maker to fill out titles for your editorial calendar.
 Or, create titles using a formula that is sure to interest your prospective audience.

-Make sure that your marketing trigger keywords are included in both the title and in the content of your blog post.
+Make sure that your marketing trigger keywords are included in both the title and the content of your blog post.
 If you mention your product or service, be sure to link people to it in the body of the blog post.
 Optimizing your content could take up a whole post, so start there.

 5. Execute and promote.